ahmad-fz/cube-wave/README.md

-# P5.js Project Template
+# Cube Wave :ocean:

-This is a template for p5.js projects, including webpack, webpack-cli and webpack-dev-server.
+This is sketch to create a cube wave effect with the help of P5.js.

 run server:
 ```